cqse/teamscale-build-breaker/README.md

 The version control commit revision for which analysis results should be obtained.
 This is typically the commit that the current CI pipeline is building.
 Can be either a Git SHA1, a SVN revision number or a Team Foundation changeset ID.

-*TODO* In the ts-upload we named this `--insecure` which aligns with curl

-**--disable-ssl-validation**
-By default, SSL certificates are validated against the configured KeyStore.
-This flag disables validation which makes using this tool with self-signed certificates easier.

 **-f**, **--evaluate-findings**
 If this option is set, findings introduced with the given commit will be evaluated.